mdn/curriculum/curriculum/README.md

 - Success in establishing a long-lasting career in the web industry.

-**Note**: This resource **is not** a course for learning front-end web development, and so does not provide information to thoroughly teach it.
+> **Note:** This resource **is not** a course for learning front-end web development, and so does not provide information to thoroughly teach it.
 It is a recommendation of what modern front-end web developers should know.

 This resource is free for anyone to use.
 If you find the curriculum useful, we request you to consider doing the following: